MicrosoftDocs/power-automate-docs/articles/web-api.md

 ## List flows

-As shown earlier, you can get the list of workflows by calling `GET` on `workflows`.
-Each workflow has many properties, but the most relevant are:
+As shown previously, you can get the list of workflows by calling `GET` on `workflows`.
+Each workflow has many properties, but the most relevant are listed in the following table.

 | Property name     | Description                                              |
 | ----------------- | -------------------------------------------------------- |